-The 8-Hour Ozone emissions test is required for the Northern Subarea of the Denver-North Front Range Nonattainment area.
-The emissions test is for the two ozone precursors, NOx and VOC.
-The EPA found the MVEBs for NOx and VOCs contained in the Moderate Area Ozone SIP adequate for transportation conformity purposes on March 16, 2018 and approved these MVEBs on August 2, 2018.
+The 8-Hour Ozone emissions test is required for the Northern Subareas of the DM/NFR NAA.
+The emissions test is for the two ozone precursors, $NO_x$ and VOC.
+The EPA found the MVEBs for $NO_x$ and VOCs contained in the Moderate Area Ozone SIP adequate for transportation conformity purposes on March 16, 2018 and approved these MVEBs on August 2, 2018.
 As a result, the NFRMPO is required to use these budgets for subsequent transportation conformity determinations.